 WDF now visits these homes twice every month to supervise and ascertain compliance to WDF’s child placement standards.

-In the absence of a suitable home for orphaned and vulnerable children, WAMA provides a home to care for them as they can meet that need.
+In the absence of a suitable home for orphaned and vulnerable children, WDF provides a home to care for them as they can meet that need.